-If you are inserting a custom field that you already added through the control panel you would just click on the "+" sign next to that custom field and skip step 4.
+If you are inserting a custom field that you already added through the control panel you would just click on the custom field area and skip step 4.

 - Give the field a name (keep in mind, you are the only one who will see this, so "phone" makes a better name than "What is the best number at which to reach you?"), and click the "Save" button.